nlesc-nano/Tutorials/docs/2_fitting.rst

 To do that, we will start from an *ab-initio* Molecular Dynamics (MD) trajectory (NVT, 300K, 5ps) of a 2.5 nm sided cubic CsPbBr_3 NC capped by 50% of acetate molecules (see `tutorial <https://nanotutorials.readthedocs.io/en/latest/1_build_qd.html>`_ for the Quantum Dot construction).

-Before starting the fitting we invite you to read the `documentation <https://auto-fox.readthedocs.io/en/latest/4_monte_carlo.html>`_ relative to Addaptive Rate Monte Carlo (ARMC) in Auto-FOX.
+Before starting the fitting we invite you to read the `documentation <https://auto-fox.readthedocs.io/en/latest/4_monte_carlo.html>`_ relative to Adaptive Rate Monte Carlo (ARMC) in Auto-FOX.

 First, let's have a look at the .yaml file containing our ARMC settings.